Table of Contents

 It is supplied with a 24V DC DIN rail power supply and connects to the Climkit Gateway via RS485-Modbus (like electricity meters).

-Potential-free contacts (e.g., SG-ready on the heat pump) can be connected directly to a module relay.
+Potential-free contacts (e.g., heat pump SG-ready) can be connected directly to a module relay.

 In the case of a water heater, the module relays control control relays (contactor) which in turn switch on the water heater.

-A three-phase water heater resistance can be connected with a separate relay per phase to allow staged switching on and maximize self-consumption even with low photovoltaic production.
+A three-phase water heater resistance can be connected with an independent relay per phase to allow staged switching on and maximize self-consumption even with low photovoltaic production.

-If 4 relays are not enough, it is possible to connect several modules to the Climkit Gateway.
+If 4 relays are insufficient, it is possible to connect several modules to the Climkit Gateway.

 It is recommended to install a 3-position switch between the relay module and the appliance to be controlled to allow manual switching of the latter.